 Ms Bussey continues.

 ‘Now, we’d never had any kind of technical problems at all up until then.
-Sure we had the odd fuse blown and that, but nothing major.
+Sure we experienced the odd blown fuse blown and the like, but nothing major.
 But the night that silly old bitch threw David’s tick-tock machine away, all Hell seemed to break loose.

 ‘Everything that could go wrong did.

-‘We had alarms tripping for no reason, lights blowing out left, right and centre; even the bloody coffee machine went on the fritz.
-Over the next few days we must’ve had every local electrician, technician, even a bloody surveyor out.
-Not one of them could work out what was going on.
+‘Alarms were tripping for no reason, lights blowing out left, right and centre; even the bloody coffee machine went on the fritz.
+Over the next few days we must’ve gotten every local electrician, technician, even a bloody surveyor out.
+Not one of them could get to the bottom of it.

 ‘Then one day one of the residents, this lovely old dear took me to one side.
 She said that she’d seen ‘them’ at night, chewing on the cables.